Quick Summary

 For example, if a customer receives a defective mobile phone, they can request a replacement or refund through the online support team.

 E-business simplifies buying and selling by leveraging digital technology.
-From creating an online store to marketing products, handling payments, and ensuring customer satisfaction, every step is designed for efficiency.
+Every step is designed for efficiency, from creating an online store to marketing products, handling payments, and ensuring customer satisfaction.

 E-business offers numerous advantages that can lead to increased profitability, improved customer experiences, and long-term business growth.